Types

 type: string

-In the above example both inline schemas will attempt to be named User but will conflict with one another (we don't do any inference to try and understand if these are the same type) the second schema will have a context prefix added to it to avoid a conflict with the first schema.
+Here, both inline schemas are candidates for the name User.
+As there will be a conflict (Speakeasy doesn’t perform any inference to assess whether the schemas are the same type), the second schema will be given a name with a context-based prefix to avoid a conflict with the first schema.

-Some of the context prefixes/suffixes that can be added to the type names are:
+Some of the context prefixes and suffixes that can be added to type names are:

 • Request